Corporate Governance Guidelines

 II.
 Meetings of the Board

 The Board will convene at least four meetings per year, with further meetings to occur at the discretion of the Board.
-The agenda for each meeting will be prepared by the Chairperson and distribute to Board members in advance, whenever possible.
+The agenda for each meeting will be prepared by the Chairperson and distributed to Board members in advance, whenever possible.
 Board members will make every effort to prepare for and attend all Board meetings.

 Non-management Directors also will meet in regularly scheduled executive sessions without management participation.
 The Chairpersons of the Nominating and Governance Committee, the Executive Compensation Committee, and the Audit Committee will rotate as the Presiding Director at Executive Sessions.